More than 200 people died in national parks last year: These were the deadliest

 Clara Barton National Historic Site had the highest mortality rate in 2022 at 0.15%, reporting one motor vehicle crash death over 673 visitors.

-Based on death-to-visitor rate, these are the five deadliest parks of 2022:
+Based on the death-to-visitor rate, these are the five deadliest parks of 2022:

 |Park